 Silverstone Cybenetics Gold 1000W ATX 3.0 & PCIe 5.0 Fully Modular ATX Power Supply, SST-DA1000R-GM

 The Silverstone Cybenetics Gold 1000W PSU delivers reliable high-wattage power for demanding systems, but the 80+ Bronze efficiency rating feels dated at this price point.
-It’s a solid choice for users prioritising wattage headroom over peak efficiency, though the limited cable configuration and absence of a native 12VHPWR connector may disappoint those building cutting-edge systems.
+It’s a solid choice for users prioritising wattage headroom over peak efficiency, though the limited cable configuration and absence of a native 12VHPWR connector may disappoint those building modern systems.
 For £169.99, you’re getting dependable power delivery backed by a five-year warranty, but competitors offer better efficiency at similar prices.

 Need Help Sizing Your PSU?